PeterBengtson/control-tower-log-aggregator/README.md

 ## Architecture

-TODO

-The Step Function has the following structure:
+Every night at 1 AM, an AWS Step Function is triggered to process the log files produced for the last day.
+It has the following structure:

 <img src="https://github.com/PeterBengtson/control-tower-log-aggregator/blob/main/docs-images/StateMachine.png?raw=true." width="500"/>

 ## Installation